niemopen/niem-naming-design-rules/ndr6.md

 | RestrictionBase | The datatype object for `xs:complexType/xs:simpleContent/xs:restriction/@base` |
 | Facet | `xs:complexType/xs:simpleContent/xs:restriction/`*XSD-Facet-element* |
 | CodeListBinding | `xs:complexType/xs:annotation/xs:appinfo/clsa:SimpleCodeListBinding` |

+A [code list](#defined) is a list of distinct conceptual entities, each represented by a code value that has a known meaning beyond its text representation.
+These codes may be meaningful text or may be a string of alphanumeric identifiers that represent abbreviations for literals.

+A [code datatype](#defined) is a Restriction in which each value that is valid for the datatype corresponds to a code value in a code list.

+Many code datatypes have simple content composed of xs:enumeration values.
+Code types may also be constructed using the NIEM Code Lists Specification [[Code Lists]](#references), which supports code lists defined using a variety of methods, including CSV spreadsheets; these are represented by a [CodeListBinding](#414-codelistbinding-class) object, described below.

 ## 4.13 Facet class